A weekend residential conference for corset-makers, by corset-makers.

 Historical Oxford has seen many illustrious and acclaimed names over the centuries.
 Now it's playing host to the cream of contemporary corsetieres and also inspiring the next generation.

-For 2017 our venue will be the beautiful and unique Jesus College which is right in the centre of Oxford.
-This has been our home since the beginning It's impressive but not intimidating, and very friendly.
-It's also beautiful, with most of the buildings dating from the 16th and 17th centuries..
+For 2019 we return as ever to our spiritual home, Jesus College, which is right in the centre of Oxford.
+Of the 39 colleges and halls in Oxford, Jesus is one of the smaller ones, founded by Elizabeth I and contained within 3 small quods, it's impressive but not intimidating, very friendly and very beautiful, with most of the buildings dating from the 16th and 17th centuries..

 Accommodation is within the college.
 The rooms are well kept, have all you need and most look out on the quads.
 Meals are provided and taken in the hall, which is one of the oldest parts of the college.
 We also have access to other beautiful parts of the college for our photoshoots and reception.
 There is a bar on site too for the Saturday night.
 All the teaching takes place in the full equipped conference and study rooms, with all facilities to hand and regular doses of tea and coffee.

-You will have everything you need right there and it creates a wonderful atmosphere, and a very safe and secure one.
+During the Conference, you will have everything you need right within the walls of Jesus, and this creates a wonderful secluded atmosphere, and also a very safe and secure one.
 But if you need to pop out of the corsetry rabbit-hole for anything then the centre of the city of Oxford is only a street away (it's easy to forget it's there at times).
 Also we have the assistance of the wonderful College staff who are there to help with anything, as well as making sure we are well fed and cared for.

 2013 - Beginnings